Find The Best RV Mattress (2023): Reviews Of Our Top 3 Picks

 What Is The Difference Between An RV Mattress And A Regular Mattress?

-Is an RV mattress the same as a regular mattress, or are there significant differences?
+Is a camper mattress the same as a regular mattress, or do they build them differently?
+(Comparing RV and regular mattresses.)

-For the most part, an RV mattress is the same as a regular mattress that you'd find in a house.
-That said, there are two main exceptions:
+For the most part, a mattress for an RV is made the same as a regular one you'd find in a house.
+That said, there are sometimes two types of differences:

 - Some RV mattress sizes are different than residential beds.
 The length of some RV beds are shorter than their residential counterparts.